 Wealthspan Foundations

 Wealthspan Foundations introduces the core ideas behind planning for a longer life.
-It explains why traditional retirement planning models often fall short and how a time-based perspective changes financial decision making.
+It explains why traditional retirement planning often falls short and how a time-based perspective changes the way financial decisions should be evaluated.

 This section focuses on concepts, not tactics.
-The goal is to help you understand how money supports life over decades, not just at retirement.
+The goal is to help you understand how money supports life across decades, not just at retirement, and why flexibility becomes more important as time extends.

 What Is Wealthspan?